Office Lactation Consultation

 You bring your baby, your husband or partner, and your pump, if you are pumping.
 I have a comfortable office in my home with a magic nursing chair, a sofa, lots of pillows and everything else you might need.

-We talk about what is happening with breastfeeding, what happened in the past, and since then, what you have tried, and how you feel about it.
+We talk about what is happening with breastfeeding, what happened in the past, what you have tried, and how you feel about it.
 I look at your health history and your birth and breastfeeding experiences and how they impact your current challenges.

 I answer all your questions, and your partner's questions, too.